 Calculators are often not allowed in the McKinsey PST, BCG Potential Test, or Bain Online Test, and other consulting screening tests.
-While there are rare cases where candidates can use a calculator – such as for the McKinsey SHL, it usually comes with reduced time limit, so intensive math training is still necessary.
+While there are rare cases where candidates can use a calculator – such as for the McKinsey SHL, it usually comes with a reduced time limit, so intensive math training is still necessary.

 The answer is: Most of the time, no calculator is allowed – regardless of the format.